Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

         |
         |-- services/       Services to manage the whole system
         |
-        |-- plugins/        Additional scripts to launch at start up when issued at config.yml,
+        |-- plugins/        Additional script plugins to launch at start up when issued at config.yml,
         |                   (i) Advanced users can hold their own plugins here.
         |
         |-- miscel/         Common usage system files